 Chest clip: Just like its name, the chest clip belongs at chest level (not tummy clip or neck clip).
 Its job is to make sure the harness straps stay in the right place on the child’s shoulders.
 So how do you know if it’s right?
 It should line up with the armpits.
 I like to do the “tickle test” to check for the right spot: Make an “L” with your thumb and index fingers, place your thumb on the chest clip and poke your index fingers under your child’s arms.
 If you hit the armpit, you’ve got the right spot for the chest clip and a quick tickle!
 Don’t forget to also securely fasten the harness into the crotch buckle.

 Harness tightness: You need to achieve a fine balance of tight enough to be safe but not so tight that they are uncomfortable.
 We are talking Goldilocks’ level of harness tightness.
 Not too tight, not too loose but JUUUUST right.
 So how do you do it?
 The harness should pass the “pinch test”.
-You can do this test by loosening the harness enough to fold over and pinch the harness webbing between your thumb and index finger at the shoulder blade, with your other hand, pull the tightening strap until the webbing slips out of your fingers and you no longer have enough slack to pinch.
+You can do this test by loosening the harness enough to fold over and pinch the harness webbing between your thumb and index finger at the collar bone, with your other hand, pull the tightening strap until the webbing slips out of your fingers and you no longer have enough slack to pinch.
 That’s tight enough no need to go any further!

 So what’s the best car seat to buy?